huynhthaiphong996/Github/README.md

 * Nhập email của bạn: $ ssh-keygen -t rsa -b 4096 -C"your_email@example.com"

-* Enter a file in which to save the key (/Users/you/.ssh/id_sra): Pres Enter
+* Enter a file in which to save the key (/Users/you/.ssh/id_sra): Press Enter

 * Nếu nhập passphrase thì nhớ pass